Are you ready for the only major monetary policy statement scheduled this week?

 The BOC is expected to hold its overnight rate at 0.50% for another month in April.
 That doesn’t mean that we won’t see any action though!

 Remember that the BOC had three main concerns in its last statement: inflation, employment, and trade.

 In Canada’s economic snapshot, we pointed out that lower gasoline prices mostly dragged the headline CPI in February, while the annualized figure was pulled down by cheaper food prices.
 Well, guess what?
 The BOC already called these trends in its January MPR.

 Employment trends are also sort of affirming the BOC’s concerns.
 See, while full-time jobs increased in March, the number of unemployed also rose for the month, which means that the economy isn’t efficiently absorbing the new entrants to the labor market.

 In addition to that, recent business outlook surveys also suggest that businesses aren’t expecting higher prices and wages anytime soon.
 These support the BOC’s concerns that the sector is still showing slack.

-And then there’s Canada’s trade numbers, which clocked in a first deficit after three months of surpluses in February.
-What’s more, the drop in exports was partially because of lower oil prices and weaker exports to the U.S. Yipes!
+And then there are Canada’s trade numbers, which clocked in a first deficit after three months of surpluses in February.
+What’s more, the drop in exports was partial because of lower oil prices and weaker exports to the U.S. Yipes!
 I can almost hear the BOC say “We told you so!”